L'amour est bleu: Eurovision

-Despite not winning the Eurovision, Leandros recorded the song in many different languages for release in 19 countries.
-The song was a modest hit in Europe, and had some success in Japan and Canada (No. 40).
-The versions she recorded aside from French included English (as "Love Is Blue"), German ("Blau wie das Meer"), Italian ("L'amore è blu") and Dutch ("Liefde is zacht").
+Aftermath

+Vicky Leandros went on to win Eurovision five years later with the song "Après toi", again representing Luxembourg.

-The song achieved greater success through cover versions of the song by other artists.
+"L'amour est bleu" achieved greater success through cover versions of the song by other artists.
 Some forty years after its original release, "L'amour est bleu", along with Domenico Modugno's "Nel blu dipinto di blu" (better known as "Volare") and Mocedades' "Eres tú", still counts as one of very few non-winning Eurovision entries ever to become a worldwide hit.
 The song has since become a favourite of Contest fans, most notably appearing as part of a medley introducing the semi-final of the Eurovision Song Contest 2006 in Athens, one of only three non-winning songs to be involved (the others being "Dschinghis Khan" and "Nel blu dipinto di blu").

-It was succeeded as Luxembourgish representative at the 1968 contest by Chris Baldo & Sophie Garel with "Nous vivrons d'amour".
-Vicky Leandros went on to win the Contest five years later with the song "Après toi", again representing Luxembourg.

-Charts
+Chart history

+The song was a modest hit in Europe, and had some success in Japan and Canada (No. 40).